afagot/OfflineAnalysisTool/README.md

 There are 2 ways to use the executable file.
 Being in the previoulsly defined working directory, you can do :

-    ./offlineanalysis.sh [/path/to/datafile] [TriggerWindowWidth] [TimeEarliestSignals] [TimeLatestSignals]
+    ./OfflineAnalysis.sh [/path/to/datafile] [TriggerWindowWidth] [TimeEarliestSignals] [TimeLatestSignals]

 or simply

-    ./offlineanalysis.sh  [/path/to/datafile]
+    ./OfflineAnalysis.sh  [/path/to/datafile]

-then the default values for [TriggerWindowWidth], [TimeEarliestSignals] and [TimeLatestSignals] are 50000, 35025 and 35375 but may not be accurate.
+then the default values for [TriggerWindowWidth], [TimeEarliestSignals] and [TimeLatestSignals] are 1000, 0 and 1000 but are not focussed on the cosmic muon peak.
 [TriggerWindowWidth] correspond to the value set in the DAQ software during the data acquisition.
 To have a good estimation of [TimeEarliestSignals] and [TimeLatestSignals], first do :

-    ./offlineanalysis.sh  [/path/to/datafile]
+    ./OfflineAnalysis.sh  [/path/to/datafile]

 then :